digitalrightswatch/digitalrightswatch.org.au/content/blog/tech-facilitated-gender-based-violence.md

   and committed, assisted, or amplified by digital technologies.

-  Digital Rights Watch is committed to combating technology-facilitated gender-based violence.
+  Digital Rights Watch is committed to combating TFGBV.
 Join our campaign for updates on our work and the latest TFGBV news.
 ---
 **Technology-Facilitated Gender-Based Violence (TFGBV) refers to acts of violence or abuse that are directed at a person or group based on their gender and committed, assisted, or amplified by digital technologies.**